FeenoX programming guide

 }

 • Do not worry about long lines.
-Only wrap lines when it makes sense to from a logic point of view not becuase “it looks bad on screen” because “screen” can be anything from a mobile phone to a desktop with many 24” LED monitors.
+Only wrap lines when it makes sense to from a logic point of view not because “it looks bad on screen” because “screen” can be anything from a mobile phone to a desktop with many 24” LED monitors.

 • Make sure you understand and follow the 17 rules of Unix philosophy https://en.wikipedia.org/wiki/Unix_philosophy